atom-box/eleventy-base-blog/posts/tracking-pixels-and-analytics.md

 ```

 ### CSS Tricks
-From the end of `<body>` at the bottom of the csstricks.com homepage
+Chris Coyer is of course an expert in best practices.
+And he prefers to put the tracking script way down at the end of `<body>` at the bottom of the csstricks.com homepage.

 ```html